-Less than 10 percent of LTSS expenditures are paid for by long-term care (LTC) insurance.
 Many people cannot afford such insurance.
 Others are denied coverage because of medical underwriting; that is, insurance companies charge higher premiums or deny coverage to people who have preexisting health conditions that may increase their chances of needing services.
-LTC insurance may also lack important consumer protections and may not cover the particular LTSS that a person needs (for more information, see this chapter’s section Private-Sector Approaches to Financing Long-Term Services and Supports—Private Long-Term Care Insurance).
-Also, while Medicare does not pay for LTSS, Medicaid and some other federal programs do cover LTC under limited circumstances (for more information, see this chapter’s section Public-Sector Approaches to Financing Long-Term Services and Supports).
+Long-term care (LTC) insurance may also lack important consumer protections and may not cover the particular LTSS that a person needs.
+Also, while Medicare does not pay for LTSS, Medicaid and some other federal programs do cover LTC under limited circumstances (For more see Public-Sector Approaches to Financing Long-Term Services and Supports in this chapter).

 Due to the high cost of LTSS and limited third-party coverage, many older people fear impoverishment and becoming a burden to their families.
 As the baby boom generation ages, the need for services will increase at a time where there will be fewer family caregivers to provide such care.
 The uncertainty of needing LTSS, and the potentially catastrophic cost burdens associated with it, lends itself to a social insurance solution where risk and costs are shared.
 Spreading risk widely is the best way to expand coverage and lower per-person costs.
 If everyone contributes, then everyone is protected.
 For these reasons, social insurance must play an important role in reform efforts and must cover a range of LTSS in home, community, and institutional settings.